Image Gradient Decomposition for Parallel and Memory-Efficient Ptychographic Reconstruction: Background

-To explain how the state-of-the-art Halo Voxel Exchange method works~\cite{Nashed14,Yu2021-ics,yu2021}, we reuse the 9 overlap probe locations example from Fig.~\ref{fig:ptycho_setup}(b) in Fig.~\ref{fig:halo_voxel_exch1}(a), but with a different color for each circle.
+The state-of-the-art parallel algorithm for the Maximum Likelihood reconstruction methods are the Halo Voxel Exchange method~\cite{Nashed14,Yu2021-ics,yu2021}.
+To explain how it works, we reuse the 9 overlap probe locations example from Fig.~\ref{fig:ptycho_setup}(b) in Fig.~\ref{fig:halo_voxel_exch1}(a), but with a different color for each circle.
 If we assume that there are 9 GPUs in total, the Halo Voxel Exchange method achieves memory footprint reduction not only by distributing the image into 9 contiguous tiles among the 9 GPUs, but also by distributing the probe location measurements among the GPUs in the same way.
 In the example of Fig.~\ref{fig:halo_voxel_exch1}(b), GPU 1 is assigned with the measurements for the yellow probe location circle and an image tile highlighted in black.
 GPU 2 receives the blue probe location circle and a different tile highlighted in black.

 An issue we can notice from Fig.~\ref{fig:halo_voxel_exch1}(b) is that each tile does not entirely cover its probe location circles and some circles are partially outside the tiles.
 Therefore, the Halo Voxel Exchange method extends each tile with halos, shown as gray shaded rectangles in Fig.~\ref{fig:halo_voxel_exch1}(b), to cover the probe location circles.
 The goal is then to let each GPU perform parallel reconstruction independently for their extended tiles until the algorithm converges.
 Then, the GPUs abandon their halos but stitch together their tiles, and the stitched result should be the same as the ground truth reconstruction in Fig.~\ref{fig:halo_voxel_exch1}(a)~\cite{Nashed14}.
 Unfortunately, the independent tile reconstructions conflict with each other.
 For example, the black shaded region in Fig.~\ref{fig:halo_voxel_exch1}(c) have two independent copies after the decomposition.
 One copy is in the black shaded halo for GPU 1, and is reconstructed with the measurements from the yellow probe location circle alone.
 The other copy is in the same color tile for GPU 4, but is reconstructed with measurements from the red circle alone.
 Neither of them, however, has all the needed measurements and neither has the correct reconstruction.
 Similarly, the purple shaded tile for GPU 1 has a conflict with the same color halo for GPU 4 and both of them only have partial measurements.